-Painting your tile floors can be the perfect way to update your home easily and on a budget!
+Painting ceramic floor tiles can be the perfect way to update old tile on a budget!

 It can take some research and a few substantial hours of work, but the results can be so worth it!

-I painted my tile floors last year, and it was an easy quick fix to updating my interior design, but now it’s due for a touch-up.
+I painted my tile floors last year, and it was an easy quick fix to updating my entryway, but now it’s due for a touch-up.

-Going through the process of painting tiles for the first time has taught me a few things and some do’s and don’ts.
+Going through the process of painting tiles for the first time has taught me a few things including some do’s and don’ts.

 Does painting tile floors last?

 It really depends!
 I am repainting mine because I didn’t add enough sealant and it started chipping.

 Paint chipping is almost inevitable with painting tiles, but with the right products and process, you can make it last longer!
 My entryway is one of the high-traffic areas in our home.

 The added foot traffic breaks down the sealant sooner then it would in a low-traffic area.
 So touch ups are pretty much essential once a year.